sderosiaux/golb/pages/2017-08-07-consumer-offsets/index.md

 - `"commitTimestamp":1501542796444`: the time in millis of the commit request (before the offsets where effectively commited across replicas).
 - `"expireTimestamp":1501629196444`: (`commitTimestamp` + `offsets.retention.minutes`) (default: 1 day)

-> If a consumer group is inactive during this period, and starts after the expiration, the coordinator won't find any offsets and Kafka will rely on the consumer `auto.offset.reset` property, to know if it needs to start from `earliest` or `latest`.
-This is very important to know, to avoid some surprises.
+If a consumer group is inactive during this period, and starts after the expiration, the coordinator won't find any offsets and Kafka will rely on the consumer `auto.offset.reset` property, to know if it needs to start from `earliest` or `latest`.
+This is very important to know, to avoid some surprises.{.info}

 # What is a Group Coordinator / Offset Manager?